AfriCOBRA: History

 AfriCOBRA was founded on the South Side of Chicago by a group of artists intent on defining a "black aesthetic."
 AfriCOBRA artists were associated with the Black Arts Movement in America, a movement that began in the mid-1960s and that celebrated culturally-specific expressions of the contemporary Black community in the realms of literature, theater, dance and the visual arts.
+The group operated on the principles of social responsibility, artistic excellence, local artistic involvement and lastly, the promotion of pride in Black self-identity.

 Beginning in 1968, AfriCOBRA members met regularly on the South Side of Chicago at the home and studio of Wadsworth and Jae Jarrell where they discussed ways that their art could embody a "Black aesthetic," based on an agreed upon aesthetic creed.
-The group initially started out as COBRA, The Commune of Bad Relevant Artists.
+The group initially started out as COBRA, the Commune of Bad Relevant Artists.
 The group's sole purpose was emphasizing self determination and universal Black liberation.
 Cobra used current events and the political climate as subject for their art, for the purpose of bringing awareness.

 After the 1968 Chicago Democratic Convention, the group responded with a series of paintings meant to represent the Black Family.
 The paintings functioned as a call to awareness of racial violence in America, which had been demonstrated on national television on August 28, 1968, where demonstrators at the convention were beaten and brutalized by police.
 Every member of Cobra contributed an image to the theme.

 In 1969, the group changed their name to AfriCOBRA (the African Commune of Bad Relevant Artists).
 Choosing to focus more on the Diaspora of people of African descent, the group embraced rising Afrocentric ideology.
-The name change was followed by the addition of new artists, including Napoleon Henderson, Nelson Stevens, and Carolyn Lawrence.
+The name change was followed by the addition of new artists, including Napoleon Jones-Henderson, Nelson Stevens, Sherman Beck, Frank Smith, and Carolyn Lawrence.